 The study of geography focuses on the relationship of people to their physical, economic, political and cultural environments.
 The geography minor complements any of the natural, behavioral and social sciences, and the humanities.
 Career opportunities for students with geography training include resource management and conservation, education, city and county planning, travel and tourism, and international business.

 All prerequisites must be completed prior to enrollment in the following courses.
-The Department of Political Science and Geography does not allow day school students to register for CCPS online and evening courses during the fall and spring semesters.
+Day school students are not allowed to register for online and CCPS courses during the fall and spring semesters.

 Choose one course from the following: